Henley to Pangbourne walk

 - [!]In 165 metres (about 40 metres before reaching the field corner), take a stile to your left in the fence and turn right to continue on an entrance driveway (ignoring an earlier footpath signpost on the left about half way along this field edge).
 In 35 metres, turn left on the A4074, your direction 130°.

-- 40 metres past the restaurant, where a lane comes in from the left, cross the main road carefully to go onto an earth track opposite, leading to a metal swing gate by a metal field gate.
+- 40 metres past the estate, where a lane comes in from the left, cross the main road carefully to go onto an earth track opposite, leading to a metal swing gate by a metal field gate.
 Ignore the track straight ahead and follow the blue and yellow arrow marked bridleway half left, your direction 170°.

 - In 50 metres go through a metal swing gate and then half right, your direction 205°.
 In 30 metres, go through another metal swing gate and in a further 5 metres another.
 Keep straight on along the right-hand side of a field.